February 5, 2026

 What does faith mean according to the Bible?

-The closest that the Bible comes to offering an exact definition is Hebrews 11:1 – “Now faith is the assurance of things hoped for, the conviction of things not seen.”
-From this particular passage we see that the central feature of faith is confidence or trust.
-In the Bible, the object of faith is God and his promises.
+So what is faith in the Bible?
+It is a confident trust in God (as revealed in Scripture) and his promises.
 A clear example of this is Abram’s encounter with God in Genesis 15.
 In response to God’s promise of countless descendants, Abram “believed the LORD, and he counted it to him as righteousness.”
 (Gen 15:6).
 Commenting on this, the Apostle Paul writes, “No unbelief made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God, fully convinced that God was able to do what he had promised.”
 (Rom 4:20-21).
-Thus faith means putting your trust in God and having confidence that he will fulfill his promises.
+Thus, faith at work means putting your trust in God through Jesus Christ and having confidence that he will fulfill his promises.

 Faith is more than intellectual agreement.
 To use an old illustration, imagine you are at Niagara Falls watching a tightrope walker push a wheelbarrow across the rope high above the falls.
 After watching him go back and forth several times, he asks for a volunteer to sit in the wheelbarrow as he pushes it across the falls.
-At an intellectual level you may believe that he could successfully push you across the rope over the falls, but you are not exercising biblical faith until you get in the wheelbarrow and entrust yourself to the tightrope walker.
+At an intellectual level, you may believe that he could successfully push you across the rope over the falls, but you are not exercising biblical faith until you get in the wheelbarrow and entrust yourself to the tightrope walker.

 Genuine biblical faith expresses itself in everyday life.
 James writes that “faith by itself, apart from works, is dead” (James 2:17).
 Faith works through love to produce tangible evidence of its existence in a person’s life (Gal 5:6).
 Put another way, the obedience that pleases God comes from faith (Rom 1:5; 16:26) rather than a mere sense of duty or obligation.
 There is all the difference in the world between the husband who buys his wife flowers out of delight and one who buys them simply out of duty.